 Using Course Reserves, instructors can:

-- Request books and other materials be added to the library collection (allow 4-6 weeks processing time for new books)
+- Request books and other materials be added to the library collection

 - Tag readings to organize them by week, assignment or by specific keywords

 - Easily clone or copy readings from a previous course iteration or from one course to another.
 Note: Cloned readings will not be activated until they have been reviewed by staff for copyright/licence compliance

 Instructors interested in requesting this service for new courses should contact the Library 4 weeks prior to the start of the class to ensure sufficient time to source and process materials, otherwise requests will be processed on a first come, first serve basis.
 Readings for courses that have been requested in previous terms can be processed quickly, and may be requested at at any time.
 E-reserves staff can locate and obtain reading material from universities across Ontario through interlibrary loan requests or may elect to acquire and add the material to the Library's collection.